aaman-ee/RoboND/Fourth Project Submission/writeup_template.md

 ````
 return layers.Conv2D(num_classes, 1, activation='softmax', padding='same')(layer5)
 ````
+This final layer will be the same height and width of the input image, and will be ``num_classes`` deep.
+In our example, we have 3 classes because we are aiming to assign our pixels into one of the three classes (red(background), blue(hero) or green(non hero person)).

   * More Details of the used model

 We use ``bilinear_upsample()`` in the decoder for the upsampling layer.
 Bilinear is a simple and fast upsampling method which uses the weighted average of four nearest pixels to estimate a new pixel value.
 It is used in the decoder block to upsample the input to the larger layer.

+We used also ``batch normalization`` because the network can be  trained faster since convergence is quicker, resulting in overall performance improvement.
+Batch normalization also allows higher learning rates, since the normalization helps gradient descent to converge more quickly.
+Batch normalization adds some noise to the network, but works as well as dropout in improving performance/

+The used ``separable convolution``  is necessary for reducing the number of parameters.
+The reduction in the parameters improves runtime performance.
+Separable convolution layers also reduce overfitting due to fewer parameters.

 ## Training